ellacmd/assessment/README.md

     You'll need to encode your API key in Base64 format.
 You can do this by:

     a.
 Opening your browser's developer console (F12)

     b.
-Running the following command:
+Run the following command:

     ```javascript
     btoa('your-api-key-here');